tautcony/ISTA-Patcher/README.md

 > [!NOTE]
 > - Please ensure that all related processes been killed before starting the program.
-> - Import generated registry file(`license.reg`) under `Release` directory to resolve any exceptions that may arise while loading license.
+> - Import the generated registry file(`license.reg`) under `Release` directory to resolve some exceptions that may arise while loading the license.
-> - Please ensure that both `ILeanActive` and `OSSModeActive` in the configuration file are set to `false`, otherwise `DealerData` will not load the default configuration correctly.
+> - Please ensure that both `ILeanActive` and `OSSModeActive` are set to `false` in the configuration file, otherwise `DealerData` will not load the default configuration correctly.
 > - Please ensure that the `Logging.Directory` in the configuration file is a relative path that does not start with `%ISPIDATA%`, otherwise exceptions will occur during the log cleaning process.

 > [!TIP]
-> There are some more alternative options available, which can be discovered through exploration.
+> There are several other alternative features that can be discovered through exploration.
 >
-> To view all available options, please execute ISTA-Patcher without any arguments.
+> For all available options and to learn more, please execute ISTA-Patcher without any arguments and follow the instructions.

 ## License

 Distributed under the GPLv3+ License.
 See LICENSE for more information.

-In any case where this software is used, please be sure to include an attribution statement giving credit to [ISTA-Patcher](https://github.com/tautcony/ISTA-Patcher).
+When redistributing any content that benefiting from ISTA-Patcher, it is imperative to include an attribution statement that credits [ISTA-Patcher](https://github.com/tautcony/ISTA-Patcher).

-This project has never distributed ISTA or related programs to third parties, any person or organization that makes a profit from distribution is not affiliated with this project, and any risks or legal liabilities associated with that are not affiliated with this project.

 ## Disclaimer